 So happy making friends, and if you make any of our food, remember to tag us on instagram #thehomecookskitchen

-- handful of green beans, top and tailed
+- 1/2 lbs green beans top and tailed

 - Preheat oven to 420F/220C